On {\L}ojasiewicz Inequalities and the Effective Putinar's Positivstellensatz: Introduction

-In the rest of \Cref{sec:1}, we provide notations and preliminary material, and recall approximation properties needed in the proof of the Effective Positivstellensatz.
+In the remaining part of \Cref{sec:1}, we provide notation and preliminary material, and recall approximation properties needed in the proof of the Effective Positivstellensatz.
 In \Cref{sec::loja}, we study \L ojasiewicz inequalities between different distance functions and analyse in detail {\L}ojasiewicz exponent and constant, when Constraint Qualification Conditions hold.
 In \Cref{sec::effective_positiv} we prove the Effective Positivstellensatz and the new bound in \Cref{thm::effective_putinar}.
-We conclude by remarks and perspectives in \Cref{sec:3.3}.
+We conclude with additional remarks and perspectives in \Cref{sec:3.3}.